wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 The above implements the principle of "<strong>separation of concerns</strong>" with "checks and balances".

+The typical arrangement is a differentiation between Service Owners vs. Security Owners:

+<strong>Service Owners</strong> are responsible for:
+   * Operational Access
+   * Authentication Methods
+   * Reliability of Vault (Availability reporting)
+   <br /><br />

+<strong>Security Owners</strong> are responsible for:
+   * Authorization Methods
+   * Secrets Policy
+   * Rotation Strategy
+   * Data, Application, and Systems Access
+   <br /><br />

+<a name="Centralization"></a>

+### Centralization policy

 PROTIP: Set up your Vault instance based on an organizational structure with consideration of the above.
 Executives need to clarify (in a formal statement) the corporate policy regarding centralization -- should each project/department/division have its own set of teams to manage separate Vault instances (dev, test, prod) -- to <strong>limit the blast radius</strong> in case of a compromise?
 Or should there be a single <strong>central</strong> team to manage the entire organization?

+Centralization enables a common set of <strong>policies</strong> to be enforced globally, with a consistent set of secrets and keys are exposed to applications so they can interoperate.

+Many of the <a target="_blank" href="https://www.forbes.com/lists/global2000/?sh=79d491635ac0">"Forbes Global 2000" largest companies in the world</a> license Vault's Enterprise capabilities to <strong>centralize management of secrets</strong> for both faster response to changes to personnel and systems.

+Installation and maintenance of Vault requires some configuration and tuning along with changes in workflows.

+So it is assumed that Vault server and SaaS offerings provide a <strong>central group</strong> of people to provide a <strong>concerted approach</strong> to guarding their employer's secrets handling by employees.

 ### Pre-requisite systems